Litz-Lab/Scarab-infra/README.md

 To run scarab_hlitz in a docker container, the host machine should have ssh private key ~/.ssh/id_rsa permitted to clone 'scarab_hlitz' github repository.
 Only use this for images that are private and will always be!
 The private key will be visible in the container.

+To run the SPEC2017 benchmarks, the host machine should have the image `cpu2017-1_0_5.iso` under `SPEC2017/`.

 ## Build a Docker image and run a container of a built image

 ### By using a script